bitwalker/timex/README.md

 See the Migrating section further down for details.
 If you are migrating from earlier than 2.x, please review [this migration doc for 1.x to 2.x](https://github.com/bitwalker/timex/tree/2.2.1#migrating).

-Timex 3.0 is a significant rewrite, in order to accomodate Elixir 1.3's new Calendar types in a semantically correct way.
+Timex 3.0 is a significant rewrite, in order to accommodate Elixir 1.3's new Calendar types in a semantically correct way.
 The external API is mostly the same, but there are changes, many without deprecations, so please read the changelog carefully.